Second National Front of the Escambray

-Second National Front of Escambray (Spanish: Segundo Frente Nacional del Escambray) was an independent guerilla group led by Eloy Gutiérrez Menoyo and Dr. Armando Fleites and included Roger Redondo, Ramiro Lorenzo, Jorge Castellón, Jesús Carreras Saya, Lázaro Artola, Genaro Arroyo, and others in the Cuban central Escambray Mountains.
+Second National Front of the Escambray (Spanish: Segundo Frente Nacional del Escambray) was an independent guerrilla group led by Eloy Gutiérrez Menoyo and Dr. Armando Fleites and included Roger Redondo, Ramiro Lorenzo, Jorge Castellón, Jesús Carreras Saya, Lázaro Artola, Genaro Arroyo, and others in the Cuban central Escambray Mountains.
 William Alexander Morgan was also a part of the Escambray group.
 While initially the group supported Fidel Castro in his efforts to overthrow Cuban dictator Fulgencio Batista, after Castro took power some of its members joined former Batista soldiers and local farmers in the Escambray Rebellion (1959–1965) opposing Castro.

 History

 Anti-Batista Military Action (1957–1959)

-The rebel group fought against president Batista′s rule.
-The Second Front was a splinter group from the Directorio Revolucionario Estudiantil (DRE) (English: Student Revolutionary Directorate) responsible for the coordinated attack on March 13, 1957 on Batista's Presidential Palace organized by DRE leader José Antonio Echeverría, who died the same day in a related incident.
+The rebel group fought against president Batista's rule.
+The Second Front was a splinter group from the Directorio Revolucionario de Marzo 13 (DR-13-M) (English:Revolutionary Directorate of March 13) responsible for the coordinated attack on March 13, 1957, on Batista's Presidential Palace organized by DR-13-M leader José Antonio Echeverría, who died the same day in a related incident.
 Some important members of the Second National Front of Escambray were Max Lesnik and Lázaro Artola.

-The DRE's "Escambray Manifesto" of February 24, 1958 envisaged simultaneous urban and rural guerrilla warfare against Batista.
-It called for the restoration of the Constitution of 1940, and for social revolution, while attacking "those who only a few years ago supported the Nazis in the conquered lands of Europe," a direct reference to the Communists.
+The DR-13-M's "Escambray Manifesto" of February 24, 1958 envisaged simultaneous urban and rural guerrilla warfare against Batista.
+It called for the restoration of the Constitution of 1940, and for social revolution, while attacking "those who only a few years ago supported the Nazis in the conquered lands of Europe".
 As the manifesto circulated throughout the island, the Escambray guerrillas gained strength.

-Eloy Gutiérrez Menoyo and the National Front of Escambray were the first group to march into Havana on January 3, 1959 as Castro and the 26th of July Movement arrived a few days later on January 8, 1959.
+Eloy Gutiérrez Menoyo and the National Front of Escambray were the first group to march into Havana on January 3, 1959, as Castro and the 26th of July Movement arrived a few days later on January 8, 1959.
 After the success of the Revolution the National Front of Escambray was absorbed by Castro's army and many leaders of the movement were considered to be Heroes of the Rebellion.
 Despite the success National Front members such as Menoyo, were not included or offered jobs in Castro's government.
 These tensions quickly escalated to a resurrection of the National Front Movement in the form of the Second National Front of Escambray in September 1959.